JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To train the model, I used an Adam Optimizer and the following parameters:
 Learning Rate: 0.001
 Batch Size: 128
-Epochs: 100
+Epochs: 250

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the fourteenth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.947
-* validation set accuracy of ?
+* validation set accuracy of 0.969
-* test set accuracy of ?
+* test set accuracy of 0.999

-The accuracy of the training set i clearly higher than the validation and test sets because the model was trained using this data so it should do well.
+The accuracy of the training set is higher than the validation and test sets because the model was trained using this data so it should do well.
 The accuracy of the validation set is also higher than the accuracy of the test set because the validation set was used to calculate the accuracy when training the model.

+See below a chart showing the evolution of the accuracy against the validation set for each EPOCH:
+![alt text][image9]

 The architecture chosen it's based on LeNet-5 implementation and I decided to do that because the problem is similar only with more classes and the input image data had same dimensions (32x32).